gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 The game of Battleship requires logical thinking, strategy, and luck.
 Players must position their ships to remain well hidden from the enemy, with each ship having a different length, adding variety to the tactics of the game.

 Battleship is a popular game that operates **entirely on-chain**.
 The primary game version does not have a backend or centralized components.
-However, there is an option to include [vouchers](../../api/vouchers.md) that allow users to play with a zero tokens on their balance.
+However, there is an option to include [vouchers](../../api/vouchers.md) that allow users to play with a zero tokens on their balance (**gasless transactions**).
 This requires activation of the backend to issue vouchers (instructions for voucher integration will be detailed in the article).

+Another feature of this example is an option that allos anyone to interact with the dApp without needing to sign in (**signless transactions**).
+The dApp transaction operates as usual with one difference — a voucher is issued not directly to a user, but to a temporarily created account (sub-account) to which the user grants temporary rights to sign transactions on their behalf in this application.

+These features allow users to interact with the game for a certain period without the need to individually sign each transaction.
+By eliminating the repetitive signing process, this approach streamlines interactions and significantly improves the overall UX efficiency.

 The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship ).
 This article describes the program interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.